-- 3.7.
-An authorization under Section 4B may only be granted where such person can show that there are special circumstances which warrant his holding or controlling the excess positions in question. - 3.8.
+- (1) to a person who is not one of those described in Section 4(3); and - (2) where such person can show that there are special circumstances which warrant his holding or controlling the excess positions in question. - 3.8.
 The phrase "special circumstances" is not defined in the SFO.
 However, the SFC considers that the reference to "special" implies that the circumstances should normally be unique or unusual (i.e. out of the ordinary) in some way.
 So, for example, requiring excess positions to serve a regular business need would not be regarded as constituting special circumstances.